WWW Site for John Lawrence Bencze, Associate

 Problems faced by humanity undoubtedly have complex causes.
 But, among them, scholars have considered that people's value systems often play signficant roles in conflicts and associated harms to individuals, societies and environments.
 Often, differences in political views are described as contrasts between so-called "Left-Wing" and "Right-Wing" positions.
 Such a binary view may be simplistic, however, not noting areas of intersection across them.

-Although scientists and engineers have always required some source of funding to pursue knowledge and technology development, it is apparent that there have been increasing - particularly in the neoliberal period - influences on the nature of their work; and, moreover, much such infuence has led to compromises to investigators' topic choices, methods of data collection and analyses and the extent and nature of dissemination and uses of findings and technologies.
+Although scientists and engineers have always required some source of funding to pursue knowledge and technology development, it is apparent that there have been increasing - particularly in the neoliberal period (with much corporate influence) - influences on the nature of their work; and, moreover, much such infuence has led to compromises to investigators' topic choices, methods of data collection and analyses and the extent and nature of dissemination and uses of findings and technologies.
 It is common, for instance, to prioritize science investigation topics that may lead to findings that would be useful for for-profit technological development.
 Related to this, testing for possible adverse effects of technologies often is limited for the sake of profit.
 Several researchers have documented and described such compromises, including by Drs.:

 As discussed in books